Wi-Fi: Where NHS Digital Transformation Has to Start

 That is a significant statement from the centre.
 It means Wi-Fi is not an IT team problem.
 It is a board-level digital infrastructure question.

-What Poor Wi-Fi Actually Disrupts
+What Poor Wi-Fi Disrupts

 It is easy to treat connectivity failures as minor inconveniences.
 In practice, the consequences are more significant.